Since the dawn of time women have been closely connected to nature and herbalism.

 Known for its moisturizing qualities, Licorice tea can prevent dryness of the scalp and prevent dandruff, while also delivering rich antioxidants and minerals to the hair, strengthening the follicles and improving the appearance of your hair.

-One of the best women's health herbs, Licorice has also been praised for its ability to stop hair loss, both when consumed as a tea or tincture and when applied topically.
+One of the best women’s health herbs, Licorice has also been praised for its ability to stop hair loss, both when consumed as a tea or liquid extract / tincture and when applied topically.

 Anti-Aging Natural Sunscreen

-In terms of women's skin health, Licorice is a herb that can help to keep your skin moisturized when used as a topical application (cold tea), but can also improve the antioxidant levels in your body, helping to minimize signs of aging.
+In terms of women’s skin health, Licorice is a herb that can help to keep your skin moisturized when used as a skin toner topically (cold tea), but can also improve the antioxidant levels in your body, helping to minimize signs of aging skin.

-Furthermore, Licorice can help soothe inflammatory conditions like psoriasis or eczema and even act as a natural sunscreen, helping to block UV rays that damage the skin.
+Furthermore, Licorice can help soothe inflammatory conditions like psoriasis or eczema, reduce redness, and even act as a natural sunscreen, helping to block UV rays that damage the skin long-term.

 In spite of living in a relatively simple time in history, our society is plagued by environmental, physical, and mental stress disorders.
 So many of us have sent our adrenal glands in overdrive like we’re running from wooly mammoths when we’re really just dealing with a budget issue or a decision at work.